obiba/opal-doc/admin/configuration.rst

 These log files can be downloaded from the web interface (**Administration > Java Virtual Machine > Logs** or **Administration > DataSHIELD > Logs**) or using the `opalr R package <https://www.obiba.org/opalr/>`_.

+These messages can also be sent to an OpenTelemetry collector, in addition to being written to file: see :ref:`otelconf`.

 Other Settings
 ~~~~~~~~~~~~~~